 When developing your investing strategy, you may find yourself seeking some help.
-Yet between financial planners, financial advisors and money managers, it can be tough to pick the right resource for you.
+Yet between financial planners, financial advisors and a money manager, it can be tough to pick the right resource for you.
 Each specialization varies ever so slightly, but tapping the right expert could make a big difference to your bottom line.
-Here, we breakdown what a money manager is, how they differ from other financial professionals and how to determine whether you need one.
+It’s important to understand what a money manager is, how this expert differs from other financial professionals and how to determine whether you need one.

 What Is a Money Manager?

 Also known as portfolio managers or investment managers, money managers are people or organizations that provide personalized advice and handle portfolios.
-In addition to buying and selling securities to help a client reach their financial goals, they may settle transactions, measure performance and report to regulators on a client’s behalf.
+In addition to buying and selling securities to help a client reach his or her financial goals, the professional may settle transactions, measure performance and report to regulators on a client’s behalf.
 Speaking of clients, money managers can manage portfolios for organizations as well as individuals.

 Unlike investment brokers, money managers earn a fee rather than commissions on transactions.
 In most cases, clients pay their manager a percentage of their managed assets.
 As such, both the money manager and the client want the portfolio to flourish.
 In some cases, the money manager also has a fiduciary duty to act in their client’s best interest.